Tattoo & Piercing Quote Request

 - The average cost of a small tattoo is $45

-What is Insurance for Tattoo and body piercing shops?
-This is a specific business insurance policy designed to help owners of tattoo shops maintain a profitable business.
+Tattoo and body piercing insurance is a specific business insurance policy designed to help owners of tattoo shops maintain a profitable business.
 Tattoo insurance providers understand the many risks that go along with running this type of business and can create policies that address these risks so that your shop can remain profitable, even in the face of a disaster or lawsuit.

 Is Tattoo Insurance Required?